NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/docs/Functions.md

 # Capstone Project Functions

-This document conveys key information about each function that was provided at the beginning of the project.
+This document displays information about each function that was provided at the beginning of the project.

 The dimensionality of a function refers to the number of input features.